Consumer Packaged Goods Engineering Services

 Whether they’re filled with fluid, powder, semi-solid, or stacked in bulk, consumer packaged goods must be durable, manufacturable, and safe.
 From food and beverage to personal care and household products, even small issues in packaging strength, flow behavior, or process uniformity can lead to costly downtime, recalls, or quality rejections.

-At ENA2, we help CPG manufacturers, packaging designers, and equipment builders optimize systems for strength, stability, and reliability.
-Using FEA, CFD, and DEM, we simulate how packaging performs under load, how fluids and powders move through equipment, and how material handling can be streamlined across production and delivery.
-Our simulation-driven approach reduces the need for physical prototyping, shortens development timelines, and supports better product integrity from factory to shelf.
+At ENA2, we help CPG manufacturers, packaging designers, and equipment builders optimize systems for packaging strength, filling performance, flow consistency, and equipment reliability.
+Using Finite Element Analysis (FEA), Computational Fluid Dynamics (CFD), and Discrete Element Modeling (DEM), we simulate how packaging performs under load, how liquids, powders, and semi-solids move through equipment, and how material handling can be improved across production and delivery.
+Our simulation-driven approach helps reduce physical prototyping, shorten development timelines, and support better product integrity from factory to shelf.

 HOW WE DO IT

 In the fast-paced world of CPG, speed, quality, and safety are non-negotiable.
-ENA2 applies simulation to analyze mechanical strength, fluid flow, and material movement throughout packaging lines, filling operations, and logistics systems.
-We help solve engineering challenges before products hit the market—ensuring every bottle, tube, pouch, or box performs under pressure, during transport, and in the hands of the end user.
+ENA2 applies simulation to analyze packaging strength, filling behavior, fluid flow, powder flow, and material movement throughout packaging lines, processing equipment, and logistics systems.
+We help solve engineering challenges before products reach the market, helping ensure every bottle, tube, pouch, carton, tray, or box performs during filling, transport, storage, and end use.

 Our simulation services help clients:

-- Prevent leakage, denting, or deformation in filled packaging
+- Prevent leakage, denting, deformation, or seal-related failure in filled packaging

 - Optimize filling, mixing, and dispensing systems

-- Improve airflow and cooling around temperature-sensitive products
+- Improve airflow, cooling, and thermal control around temperature-sensitive products

-- Ensure consistent flow of powders, liquids, and viscous materials
+- Ensure consistent flow of powders, liquids, semi-solids, and viscous materials

 - Extend equipment life and reduce maintenance costs

-Using Finite Element Analysis, we simulate how packaging systems perform during transport, stacking, filling, and consumer use.
+Using Finite Element Analysis (FEA), we simulate how packaging systems perform during transport, stacking, filling, and consumer use.
 We help clients assess:

 - Drop and impact performance of plastic bottles, flexible pouches, jars, tubes, and aerosol containers